Dos7t3r/react-music-player/README.md

 - https://github.com/metowolf/MetingJS

 # Notice
-this project was powered by v0dev & chatGPT
+this project was powered by v0dev & ChatGPT